-At the Law Offices of James Scott Farrin, we understand the importance of your workers’ compensation claim.
+At the Law Offices of James Scott Farrin, our team understands understand the importance of your workers’ compensation claim.
 We work aggressively to pursue the medical care and financial compensation our clients may deserve.
 Call 1-866-900-7078 today for a free case evaluation.

 What Workers’ Comp Benefits Can I Get for an Eye Injury at Work?